 Standards are also important for APIs.
-As part of an initiative between AT&T, Orange and Colt, AT&T has been collaborating with Orange Business Services on standardized APIs that will allow SDN architectures from different network service providers to interoperate with each other.
+As part of an initiative between AT&T, Orange and Colt, AT&T has been collaborating with Orange Business on standardized APIs that will allow SDN architectures from different network service providers to interoperate with each other.
 This will speed up the adoption of SDN across the industry.

 Keys to innovative technologies are being opened up.
 Mastercard, for example, has given partner banks and merchants access to its blockchain API to accelerate development in the business-to-business space.